cloudfoundry-community/web-config-transform-buildpack/README.md

    MyDB: "Data Source=prodserver;Initial Catalog=mydb;User ID=xxxx;Password=xxxx"
 ```

-This buildpack can inject appSettings and connectionStrings values based on environment specific yaml config files even if replacement tokens are not present in Web.Release.Config file.
+This buildpack can inject appSettings and connectionStrings values based on environment specific yaml config files even if replacement tokens are not present in web.Release.config file.

 ### Sample Application & Walkthrough
 A sample web application and walkthrough can be found [here](https://github.com/cloudfoundry-community/webconfig-example-app)